HOW TO REMOVE A STAIN FROM A STAINLESS STEEL SINK

 "Thank you for contacting Whink Products Company.

 Rust Stain Remover will damage metal surfaces, which is why it is not recommended.
 We cannot guarantee anything will reverse or remove the damage.

 We have heard that some people have had luck using Bar Keeper's Friend.

 Others who have posted in this thread have also recommended Bar Keeper's Friend.
-I looked around my house thinking I might have some but instead found a product called Cameo [linked by editor to product info at Amazon] Aluminum and Stainless Steel Cleaner hiding under my sink.
+I looked around my house thinking I might have some but instead found a product called Cameo [affiliate link to product info on Amazon] Aluminum and Stainless Steel Cleaner hiding under my sink.
 I think I purchased it a long time ago to use on my Calphalon cookware.
 It is manufactured by Church & Dwight Co. and available from Amazon.
 It's inexpensive.

 Anyway, I tried it and it worked great!
 It removed all of the discoloration with very little effort.
 My sink looks better than it did before this mishap.

 I hope this post is helpful.
 Good luck.

 - Chicago, Illinois, USA